Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat Energy Landscapes: Introduction

 Fostered by its anticipated potential, recent technological progress, and a surge of widespread interest, quantum computing is approaching the next level of popularity.
 Despite its impressive progress over the past years~\cite{Cerezo2021Variationalquantumalgorithms, Bharti2022Noisyintermediatescalequantum, Tilly2022VariationalQuantumEigensolver, Arute2019Quantumsupremacyusing, Bruzewicz2019Trappedionquantumcomputing} much remains to be accomplished before a practical use moves into reach~\cite{Daley2022Practicalquantumadvantage, Bravyi2022}.
 Two of the most severe constraints are the limited number of qubits and short coherence times~\cite{Preskill2018QuantumcomputingNISQ}.
 In order to combat those challenges, mixed quantum-classical algorithms, labeled variational quantum algorithms (VQAs)~\cite{Cerezo2021Variationalquantumalgorithms, Peruzzo2014, Wecker2015, McClean2016, Endo2021, Bharti2022Noisyintermediatescalequantum, Tilly2022VariationalQuantumEigensolver}, have been devised.
 VQAs split an optimization task into two entwined steps: (i) an energy estimation using the quantum processing unit (QPU) and (ii) a classical optimization of the characterizing parameters.
 Due to the existing challenges, the aim of developing VQAs is to ensure convergence while limiting the number of function evaluations on the QPU to a minimum.

 Classical optimizers have come a long way, from vanilla gradient descent, over natural gradient methods to the modern widely used adaptive gradient-based methods (Adam)~\cite{Kingma2017AdamMethodStochastic}.
 Similar gradient-based approaches have been introduced for quantum algorithms~\cite{Mitarai2018Quantumcircuitlearning, Banchi2021MeasuringAnalyticGradients, Schuld2019Evaluatinganalyticgradients}.
 The nature of quantum mechanics implies that, as the system size grows, the associated Hilbert space grows exponentially.
-While it is our goal to leverage this complexity, the majority of available eigenstates are closely packed in energy, mimicking de-facto thermal behavior according to the eigenstate thermalization hypothesis~\cite{d2016quantum}.
-Consequently, gradients decrease exponentially with increasing system size, a feature known as a barren plateau~\cite{McClean2018Barrenplateausquantum, Holmes2022, Cerezo2021Costfunctiondependent, Wang2021}, making parametrized quantum circuits (PQCs) prone to poor convergence.
-However, higher-order derivative information can aid in maneuvering the optimization landscape by accounting for its local curvature or metric~\cite{Stokes2020QuantumNaturalGradient, Gacon2021SimultaneousPerturbationStochastic}.
+While it is our goal to leverage this complexity, the majority of available eigenstates are closely packed in energy, mimicking de facto thermal behavior for a local operator according to the eigenstate thermalization hypothesis~\cite{d2016quantum}.
+Consequently, gradients, which result in small local changes in a high-dimensional Hilbert space, decrease exponentially with increasing system size, a feature known as a barren plateau, making parametrized quantum circuits (PQCs) prone to poor convergence.
+Albeit not directly mitigating BPs~\cite{McClean2018Barrenplateausquantum, Holmes2022, Cerezo2021Costfunctiondependent, Wang2021}, higher-order derivative information can aid in maneuvering the optimization landscape by accounting for its local curvature or metric~\cite{Stokes2020QuantumNaturalGradient, Gacon2021Simultaneous}.
 A quantity related to local curvature is the quantum Fisher information matrix (QFIM), which appears also in the context of multi-parameter estimation~\cite{Liu2020QuantumFisherinformation}.